datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

 4. Transfer Aster L1t data into table with `Script1_transfer_aster_to_table.py`

-    Try to transfer the raster data and meta data of ASTER L1T hdf file as well as other support information like atmospheric correcion parameters and reflectance reference raster data into a row in a table.
+    Try to transfer the raster data and meta data of ASTER L1T hdf file as well as other auxiliary data like atmospheric correcion parameters and reflectance reference raster data into one row in a table.

     In this step, we will utilize `Script1_transfer_aster_to_table.py` to achieve the following:

     (1) Resample the ASTER L1T raster data from the UTM coordinate system to a customed standard tile (1024*1024) in the Web Mercator coordinate system with a resolution of 30 meters.
 Additionally, the raster data of the tile will be re-encoded from array type to binary type.

     (2) Calculate atmospheric correction parameters based on the provided AOD (Aerosol Optical Depth) and DEM (Digital Elevation Model) parameters.

     (3) In reference to the ASTER L1T raster data, resample the MODIS surface reflectance data to the tile and re-encode it into binary type.

     (4) Write all the aforementioned fields into a single row in a table.

     We have provided some demo data in the Google Drive folder accessible at this [link](https://drive.google.com/drive/folders/1yQ1_9ZQLKNLNPn-t6w2nS44n9toOW67X?).
 You can use the provided demo data to run the `Script1_transfer_aster_to_table.py` to obtain the corresponding table data, which will be stored in CSV format.